labex-labs/open-source-labs/flask/flask-tutorial/lab-deploy-to-production/finish.md

 # Summary

-In this lab, you learned how to deploy a Python Flask application to a production server.
-You built and installed the application using a wheel file, configured the secret key for security, and ran the application with a production WSGI server like Waitress.
+In this lab, we learned how to deploy a Flask application to a production server.
+We built our application into a wheel file, installed it on the server, configured the secret key, and ran the application with a production WSGI server.